 That second job description was for a Community Relations Officer (CRO), a retired officer post in the rank of flight lieutenant.
 It stated that 18 CRO posts had just been created, at major RAF flying stations dotted around the UK, specifically to deal with the increasing number of complaints from the public about low flying aircraft.
 The complainants in some parts of the country had, the vacancy notice claimed, been getting more and more vociferous and so the RAF had decided that a group of strategically-based CROs might be the answer.
 Those officers would get to know their local communities and would even visit some complainants at their homes to try and pacify them and explain why the RAF needed to fly at low level.
 I read that job description with only passing interest because I was not at all interested in a flight lieutenant post, nor did that type of work appeal to me.

-My confidant then told me something that was even more critical.
-He first made me promise never to reveal his name.
+My MoD ‘confidant’ then went on to tell me something that was even more astonishing, but he first made me promise never to reveal his name.
 Now I was not only interested, I was intrigued!
-When I had given him my promise, he explained that most of the publicity about the Red Arrows in recent months had been bad, concerning serious flying accidents, he said, and as a result there was a move within the Ministry of Defence to disband the Red Arrows.
-He would not specify precisely who or which part of the Ministry.
-To counter that, the RAF wanted someone ‘reliable’ to handle the Team’s PR at station level to make sure that did not happen and he thought that reliable someone could be me.
-All very intriguing, I thought.
-It was a bit like being back in military intelligence – playing Rudyard Kipling’s so-called ‘Great Game’: work under cover, play one side off against the other, never reveal your sources.
+When I had given him my promise, he explained that most of the publicity about the Red Arrows in recent months had concerned two serious flying accidents and as a result there was a move within the top echelons of the MoD to disband the Red Arrows and pass it off as cost-saving.
+To counter that, the RAF wanted someone reliable to handle the Team’s PR at both station and national level to make sure that did not happen and my friend on the phone thought that reliable someone could be me!